 I got a ticket recently for running a red light on my bike.
 My first reaction was, “don’t you fucking cops have anything better to do?”
 As I thought about it more, my feeling became, “Thanks Mr. Officer; I’m glad you don’t have anything better to do.”

 Amsterdam is one of the safest cities in the world, without being boring or dry.
-If the price is being the tiniest bit more adherent to “the rules” as I would normally would be, so be it.
+If the price is being a tiny bit more adherent to “the rules” than I would normally would be, so be it.